[CII] Emission in a Self-Regulated Interstellar Medium: Summary

 \item By carefully comparing a full radiative transfer treatment with our own optically thin calculation, we are able to quantify the effective optical depth, accounting for absorption, relative bulk motion, and line-broadening (see Figure \ref{fig: tau vs Z}).
 We find that for average gas surface density of $\Sigma=10\;M_{\odot}$ pc$^{-2}$, [CII] emission can be treated as optically thin except for the most extreme cases in our $Z'=3$ run, where $\tau\sim 0.3$. \end{enumerate}

-We thank Chris McKee and Reinhard Genzel for fruitful discussions.
+We thank Chris McKee, Reinhard Genzel, and Ulrich Steinwandel for fruitful discussions.
+We thank the referee for their very helpful and constructive comments.
 This work was supported by the German Science Foundation via DFG/DIP grant STE/1869-2 GE 625/17-1, by the Center for Computational Astrophysics (CCA) of the Flatiron Institute, and the Mathematics and Physical Sciences (MPS) division of the Simons Foundation, USA.